dinvoid/todo-today-frontend/README.md

 The following are the key features of the Todo-Today MERN stack application:

-Edit: The user can edit existing tasks and update them with new information.
+Edit: edit existing tasks and update them with new information.

-Update: The user can update the status of the tasks (e.g., from "to-do" to "done").
+Update: update the status of the tasks (e.g., from "to-do" to "done").

-Delete: The user can delete tasks that are no longer needed.
+Delete: delete tasks that are no longer needed.

-Add: The user can add new tasks to the list.
+Add: add new tasks to the list.